19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (a) where the managing agent is appointed under subsection (1)(a) — by the management corporation at a general meeting or, if so authorised by the subsidiary proprietors at the last preceding general meeting, by the council of the management corporation;

-(b) where the managing agent is appointed under subsection (1)(b) or (c) — by the council of the management corporation without a general meeting.
+(b) where the managing agent is appointed under subsection (1)(b) — by the council of the management corporation without a general meeting.

 (4) A managing agent who is in any way, directly or indirectly, related to a subsidiary proprietor of a lot in the subdivided building concerned shall declare in writing the nature of his relationship prior to his appointment.